Western Loop

 The large old hotel at Mount Victorian was easy enough to see, but there was no parking (street or otherwise) within 1/2 mile, so I gave up on that bonus as well.

-From Mt Vic, we travelled across the Darling Causeway, named after an early State Governor, and then across the Blue Mountains plateau, before descending into Richmond and the Sydney Basin.
+From Mt Vic, we travelled across the Darling Causeway, named after an early colonial State Governor, before travelling across the Blue Mountains plateau via the Bells Line of Road, and descending into Richmond and the Sydney Basin.

 The Bells Line of Road used to be an enjoyable 2-lane road, winding its way through the trees, but now, with increased traffic, it is not that enjoyable.

-From Richmond, it was an uneventful 90-minute ride playing "dodge-ems" with the large trucks on the M7/M2 on the way to my home.
+From Richmond, it was an uneventful 90-minute ride via the M7 / M2 to my home.

-As today's date is 27 September, this ride concludes my 2025 Grand Tour.
+Today is the 26 September, and this ride concludes my 2025 Grand Tour.

 All that needs to be done now is to resize the bonus photos, fill in the photo log spreadsheet and email everything to the Rally Master for scoring.

-In closing, just let me say "keep the rubber side down, the shiny side up, and may your lid never skid".
-Hopefully, I'll see you again in 2026.
+In the meantime, " keep the rubber side down, the shiny side up, and may your lid never skid ".

 Comments